directus-labs/guest-authoring/next-auth-with-directus/index.md

 To set up Directus to run locally on your computer, follow the Directus [self-hosting guide](https://docs.directus.io/self-hosted/quickstart.html) with a few customizations.

-1. First, create a root folder for the project called `next-directus` and navigate into the folder with the command:
+1. First, create a root directory for the project called `next-directus` and navigate into the directory with the command:

     ```bash
     mkdir next-directus && cd next-directus
     ```

-    This folder will house the whole application including your locally hosted Directus instance and the frontend of the application (Nextjs).
+    This directory will house the whole application including your locally hosted Directus instance and the frontend of the application (Nextjs).

-2. Next, navigate into the _next-directus_ folder and create a subfolder _server_, here you'll store all the files related to running Directus locally.
+2. Next, navigate into the _next-directus_ directory and create a subdirectory _server_, here you'll store all the files related to running Directus locally.

     ```bash
     mkdir server && cd server
     ```

-3. Inside of the _server_ folder, create a docker compose file named _docker-compose.yml_. with the following contents:
+3. Inside of the _server_ directory, create a docker compose file named _docker-compose.yml_. with the following contents:
 `docker-compose.yml`

     ```yml